‘RHOBH’ Star Lisa Rinna Is Ready To Take Over As The Kardashian’s Tank? Inside Her Reality Show Dreams

 Despite all the shouting and accusations, Rinna defended her innocence.
 She even told Kemsley that she didn’t remember saying anything at the party.

 Based on Rinna’s drama-filled reunion, it’s clear that she isn’t afraid to confront people and defend her actions.
-If Rinna does land her own show on E!, it would clearly be entertaining to watch and might even outperform Keeping Up With the Kardashians.
+If Rinna does land her own show on E!, it would clearly be entertaining to watch and might even outperform Keeping Up with the Kardashians.

-The network has not said anything about the fate of Keeping Up With the Kardashians or whether or not Rinna is preparing a show of her own.
-With Season 7 of the Real Housewives of Beverly Hills a wrap, Rinna has plenty of time on her hands to develop a worthwhile reality series.
+The network has not said anything about the fate of Keeping Up with the Kardashians or whether Rinna is preparing a show of her own.
+With Season 7 of The Real Housewives of Beverly Hills a wrap, Rinna has plenty of time on her hands to develop a worthwhile reality series.

 Tell us!
-Would you tune in to see Lisa Rinna, Harry Hamlin and their family in a new reality show?
+Would you tune in to see Lisa Rinna, Harry Hamlin, and their family in a new reality show?
 Let us know in the comments below.

 [Featured Image by Bravo]